-PURPOSE: This rule enacts the provisions of sections 643.300-643.355, RSMo and meets the 1990 Clean Air Act requirement that the ozone state implementation plan contains necessary enforceable measures to upgrade the mandatory inspection and maintenance program in order to reduce vehicle emissions in the St. Louis nonattainment area.
+PURPOSE: This rule enacts the provisions of sections 643.300-643.355, RSMo and meets the 1990 Federal Clean Air Act Amendments requirement that the ozone state implementation plan contains necessary enforceable measures to maintain the mandatory vehicle emissions inspection and maintenance program.
+The purpose of the inspection and maintenance program is to reduce and prevent ground-level ozone forming vehicle emissions in the St. Louis nonattainment area.

 PUBLISHER'S NOTE: The secretary of state has determined that the publication of the entire text of the material which is incorporated by reference as a portion of this rule would be unduly cumbersome or expensive.
-Therefore, the material which is so incorporated is on file with the agency who filed this rule, and with the Office of the Secretary of State.
-Any interested person may view this material at either agency's headquarters or the same will be made available at the Office of the Secretary of State at a cost not to exceed actual cost of copy reproduction.
+This material as incorporated by reference in this rule shall be maintained by the agency at its headquarters and shall be made available to the public for inspection and copying at no more than the actual cost of reproduction.
+This note applies only to the reference material.
 The entire text of the rule is printed here.
-This note refers only to the incorporated by reference material.

-- (A) Except as provided in subsection (1)(B) of this rule, subject vehicles include all vehicles operated on public roadways in the geographical area containing the City of St. Louis and the counties of St. Louis, St. Charles, and Jefferson and which are- - Registered in the area with the state of Missouri Department of Revenue; - 2.
+- (A) Except as provided in subsection (1)(B) of this rule, subject vehicles include all vehicles operated on public roadways in the geographical area containing the City of St. Louis and the counties of Franklin, Jefferson, St. Charles, and St. Louis, and which are- - 1.
+Registered in the area with the state of Missouri Department of Revenue; - 2.
 Leased, rented, or privately owned and are not registered in the geographical area but are primarily operated in the area.
 A vehicle is primarily operated in the area if at least fifty-one percent (51%) of the vehicle's annual miles are in the area; - 3.
-Owned or leased by federal, state, or local government agencies, and are primarily operated in the geographical area, but are not required to be registered by the state of Missouri; or
+Owned or leased by federal, state, or local government agencies, and are primarily